kaomoneus/cppl/README.md

 It is possible to define "global" namespace in units.
 It is acheived by `namespace :: {...}` syntax.

-So here's how we can define a main function.
+So here's how we can define main function.

 _**main.cpp**_